da-th/zapress/README.md

  $ ./make.sh
  ```

- to get an explanation about the possible options.
+ to get an explanation about the possible options.\

+ The options "-cd", "-cn" and "-z" are options where have to be added options of the
+ downstream script(s).
+So it may be comes up a second "usage" for this script or
+ questions to the missing needed options, if not given correct.

 # How it works under the hood